 A surety bond provides compensation for a party when a contract is not performed or the performance is unsatisfactory.
 A common example is when a building contractor agrees to construct a building, such as a school.
 Usually, the building contractor will buy the surety bond that will pay the school if the contractor fails to construct the school.
 The school can then use the money to pay another contractor to do the job.
 Meanwhile, the insurance company paying the money can sue the contractor for failing to construct the school.

 There are always 3 parties to a surety bond: principal, obligee, and obligor.
 The principal is the party that promises to perform the work, or to fulfill certain obligations.
-In many cases, the principal also purchases the surety bond as a condition for getting the contract.
+The principal may also purchase the surety bond as a condition for getting the contract.
 The obligee is the other party to the contract, and is paying money for the principal to perform the work agreed to.
 If the principal fails to perform the work, then the surety (aka obligor), which is the party, usually an insurance company, that issued the bond pays the obligee if the principal fails to perform as required by the contract.

 The 2nd important distinction is that if the principal fails to perform and the insurance company must pay the obligee the amount of the bond, then the insurance company has the right to sue the principal for the amount of the bond.
-This is because the surety is guaranteeing the performance of the contract, and is, therefore, guaranteeing the performance of the principal—something over which the principal has direct control.
+This is because the surety is guaranteeing the performance of the contract, and is, therefore, guaranteeing the performance of the principal — something over which the principal has direct control.
 Therefore, the surety has no reason to expect losses, and has the right to recover from the principal if the principal fails to fulfill the contract satisfactorily.
+For this reason, a bonding company will not provide any more coverage than the value of the liquid assets owned by the principal.
 The surety's right to sue is subrogated for the obligee's right to sue for the nonperformance of the contract.

 Because the surety is guaranteeing, to the obligee, the performance or the integrity of the principal, the surety carefully selects which principals it will insure.
 For all surety bonds, the surety will consider the integrity of the principal, including the principal's creditworthiness.
 Because the surety will sue the principal, if it is obligated to pay the obligee on the surety bond, a major consideration will be the financial assets, debts, and working capital of the principal.